 Question: Is a teacher required to follow a directive from the principal or your immediate supervisor?

 Obey now, Grieve Later: If you are given a direct order that you do not believe is appropriate (it violates the contract, for example), you may ask your supervisor to clarify that he/she is in fact giving you an order or directive to do X.

-The important point is that you follow the directive now (so that you are not insubordinate), unless it immediately threatens your health or safety (then you may refuse), and challenge it (grieve) later.[MTA Site Rep Training, October 22, 2015, p.
-11].
+The important point is that you follow the directive now (so that you are not insubordinate), unless it immediately threatens your health or safety (then you may refuse), and challenge it (grieve) later [MTA Site Rep Training].

 An employee shall have the right to disclose to a Board member, a school administrator, a member of the County Board of Education, County Superintendent of Schools, or the Superintendent of Public Instruction any improper governmental activity by the district or a district employee that violates state or federal law, is economically wasteful, or involves gross misconduct, incompetency, or inefficiency.
 Note: "Illegal order" means any directive to violate or assist in violating a federal, state, or local law, rule, or regulation or an order to work or cause others to work in conditions outside of their line of duty that would unreasonably threaten the health or safety of employees or the public.
-[Modesto City Schools BP 4119.1/4219.1/4319.1; California Education Codes 44112; 44113].
+[Modesto City Schools Board Policies 4119.1/4219.1/4319.1; California Education Codes 44112; 44113].

-This website is designed to present general information to MTA members; it should not be considered legal advice.
+Disclaimer:This website is designed to present general information to MTA members; it should not be considered legal advice.
 While the publisher(s) will try to keep the information timely and accurate, there are no guarantees.
 The information made available is subject to change without notice.
 The user assumes the risk of verifying any materials used or relied upon.